 The annual SWIFF Industry Summit helps connect young professionals from the community with established leaders in the field.
 Featuring interactive workshops and masterclasses led by experts from different facets of the industry, the summit is a great way to engage with successful creatives and learn more about careers in the arts.
+Events for this year's summit (November 3rd-6th 2022) will be announced later this fall.

 Filmmaker/actors Joey Klein and Star Slade lead this workshop on how to foster evocative and efficient on-set communication.
 Through a series of interactive demonstrations, Joey and Star will introduce the “5 Super Objectives” that drive character 'fight' and motivations, and will teach techniques on how to direct and operate as actors in a particular scene.
 The action will be broken down into individual moments and beats through participants working through the scene with Joey and Star, supporting collaborative performance to mimic a real on-set environment.